CS5001-khoury/Handouts/Module08/README.md

 ### When to use Try/Except
 You could fill your code with try/except statements, but that is often overkill.
 Instead, the general rule is:
 1. Use try/except when dealing with input from the OS (files, network, keyboard)
-2. Use try/except when you need specific types and are converting
+2. Use try/except when you need specific types and are converting from types that may not match (str to anything)

 There are other cases that you will learn as you learn more about designing applications, but those are the most common.